You can sink a lot of money into furniture. If you dont buy carefully,

 offer interior design services in the customers home.

 One reason price comparisons are extraordinarily difficult in the furniture

 marketplace is that many products are sold exclusively by a single chain

-or only one or a few stores in any market region.
+or by only one or a few stores in any market region.
 Ethan Allen and IKEA,

-for example, which are affiliated with one specific manufacturer or set
+for example, which are affiliated with a specific manufacturer or set of

-of manufacturers, dont carry lines made by other manufacturers, and dont
+manufacturers, dont carry lines from other manufacturers and dont let

 other national chains and independent stores make price comparisons impossible